Connected TV (CTV) - Campaign Manager

 Within the space of Connected TV, several definitions are important to know.

-- Over-the-top (OTT): Synonymous with Connected TV, over-the-top refers to the method of how streaming content is accessed.
-It is delivering film and TV content via the internet without requiring users to subscribe to a traditional cable or satellite pay-TV service like Comcast or Time Warner Cable.
+2. Over-the-top (OTT): Over-the-top (OTT): Often used synonymously with Connected TV, OTT refers to the way streaming content is delivered.
+It is the delivery of film and TV content over the internet without requiring users to subscribe to a traditional cable or satellite pay-TV service, such as Comcast or Spectrum.

 Setup of Connected TV Ad Groups